markste-in/can_bus_wiring_sim/README.md

 ![png](iCircuit/can_bus_simple.png)

-#### This simulation should be taken with a grain of salt as the accuracy of iCircuit seems to be limited at higher frequencies!
+#### This simulation should be taken with a grain of salt as the accuracy of iCircuit seems to be very limited at higher frequencies!
 #### I was also not able to figure out how to improve the simulation accuracy or decrease Tstep